dgilperez/initialjs-rails/README.md

 [initial.js](https://github.com/judesfernando/initial.js) is a simple jQuery plugin to make Gmail-like text avatars for profile pictures using SVG.

 **initialjs-rails** is a wrapper to easily include it in your Rails projects using the assets pipeline.
+Since 0.2.0.8, minimun requirements are Ruby 2.1+ and Rails 4.2+.
+Previous versions may work, but are not tested and will not be supported.

 ## Installation